Parallel and Distributed Hybrid Beamforming for Multicell Millimeter Wave MIMO Full Duplex: Centralized Hybrid Beamforming

 \subsection{Analog Combining}

-Optimization of the analog combiner $\bmF_b$ is straightforward compared to the analog beamformer.
-Note that the analog combiners do not appear in the trace operators of \eqref{Largrangian} but only in $\mathbf{\Sigma}_{k_b}^{1}, \forall b,$ as they do not generate any interference towards other links.
-Therefore, to optimize $\bmF_b$ we can directly consider the original problem \eqref{WSR} which is purely concave with respect to $\bmF_b$.
+The optimization process for the analog combiner, denoted as $\bmF_b$, is comparatively straightforward when compared to the optimization of the analog beamformer.
+It is noteworthy that the analog combiners do not appear in the trace operators of equation \eqref{Largrangian_min}.
+Instead, they are solely present in $\mathbf{\Sigma}_{k_b}^{1}, \forall k_b$ within cell $b \in \mathcal{B}$.
+This absence is due to the fact that the analog combiners do not generate any interference towards other links.
+Consequently, in order to optimize $\bmF_b$, we can directly focus on the original problem instead of minorized WSR with respect to $\bmF_b$.